morningflighthelp.com

 ButtonChange Click the Update button to edit the highlighted record.
 Keyboard: Hold down the Ctrl key and press Enter.

-ButtonOne The Number 1 button lets you designate any product as your primary product (the product you quote on most often).
-When the print quote window opens, it will open with your primary product preloaded.
+ButtonOne When used with products, the Number 1 button lets you designate any product as your primary, the one you quote on most often.
+The quote window will open with your primary product preselected.

 ButtonFind Click the Find button to search for a record.
 Keyboard: Press F4.